agraef/midizap/README.md

 By these means incoming MIDI messages can be translated to sequences of multiple mouse actions and keystrokes, including the pressing and releasing of modifier keys.
 In addition, MIDI messages can be generated and output using Jack MIDI.

 The midizaprc file is just an ordinary text file which you can edit to configure the program for use with any kind of application taking keyboard, mouse or MIDI input.
 An example.midizaprc file containing sample configurations for some applications is included in the sources.
+Also, in the examples directory you can find some more examples of configuration files for various purposes.

 ## Installation